brandonbunt/brandonbunt.github.io/index.md

 ### [Avenues São Paulo Os Primeiros Program](https://open.avenues.org/sao-paulo/english/single-blog-detail//~board/open-sao-paulo-english/post/os-primeiros-the-first-week?_ga=2.268346766.1806289043.1570042822-215345389.1570042822) / Student-Teacher and Curriculum Developer
 February - June, 2018

-Spent 5 weeks in São Paulo, Brasil, as a student-teacher to help the first group of 10th graders at the new Avenues São Paulo campus acclimate to discussion and project-based learning.
+Spent 5 weeks in São Paulo, Brasil, as a teaching assistant and mentor to help the first group of 10th graders at the new Avenues São Paulo campus acclimate to discussion and project-based learning.

 ### Night of Philosophy @ Avenues the World School / Co-Founder and Coordinator
 May 2018  (6pm - Midnight)

 Invited philosophers from around NYC to come and lecture at my highschool for a night filled with powerful discourse and conversation surrounding the central theme of “dreams”, after attending and being inspired by Brooklyn Public Library’s Annual Night of Philosophy Event

 ### [Design 4 Impact](d4inyc.org) / Facilitator and Curriculum Lead